-Join Oliver Schinkten for an in-depth discussion in this video Creating a student account, part of Up and Running with Edmodo.
+Join Oliver Schinkten for an in-depth discussion in this video Creating a student account, part of Learning Edmodo.

 - The purpose of this video is to help you create a student account on the Edmodo platform.
 First you want to make sure that you're on edmodo.com, and this brings up the Edmodo homepage.
 On Edmodo, there are teacher, student, and parent accounts.
 I want to make sure that I have students selected.
 In order to sign up for an account, you will need a six digit group code that should be provided to you by your teacher.
 This group code will be one that was created just for the group you're entering, so please don't share this code with others outside of the group.